Depyrogenation: LAL test

-Currently, one common method for endotoxin detection is the Limulus Amebocyte Lysate (LAL) test.
+Currently, one common method for endotoxin detection is the Limulus amebocyte lysate (LAL) test.
 This test is based on Dr. Frederik Bang's observation that horseshoe crab blood forms clots when exposed to endotoxins.
 Amoebocyte extract from horseshoe crab blood is mixed with a sample suspected of endotoxin contamination, and a reaction is observed if endotoxins are present.
 The FDA has approved four variations of the LAL test: gel-clot, turbidimetric, colorimetric, and chromogenic assay.
 The differences in these variations refer to the characteristics of the amoebocyte/endtoxin reaction (e.g. gel-clot produces a precipitate and colorimetric changes color).
 This test is fast (approx. 30 minutes) and highly sensitive (up to 0.001 EU/ml sensitivity).
 However, because it only detects LPS endotoxins, some pyrogenic materials can be missed.
 Also, certain conditions (sub-optimal pH conditions or unsuitable cation concentration) can lead to false negatives.
 Glucans from carbohydrate chromatography matrices can also lead to false positives.

 Since 2003, a synthetic substitute for the LAL test has been commercially available.
 This recombinant factor C (rFC) test is based on Limulus clotting factor C, the LPS-sensitive part of LAL.
 The adoption of this test was slow, which began to change in 2016 when the European Pharmacopoeia listed this test as an accepted bacterial-toxin test.

-Monocyte Activation Test
+Monocyte activation test

-The Monocyte Activation Test (MAT) uses the monocytes in human blood in vitro to detect pyrogens.
+The monocyte activation test (MAT) uses the monocytes in human blood in vitro to detect pyrogens.
 It was added to the European Pharmacopoeia in 2010 and accepted by the FDA in 2012.